Parsha Matot-Masei - Bemidbar/Numbers 30:1 - 36:13

 The past week has been very challenging.
 A few disappointments.
 A few struggles.
 All while beginning the Three Weeks of mourning leading up to the 9th of Av.

-Yet, at the same time, we're planning our celebration for the Festival of Wine (the grape harvest), a festive and joyous occasion!
+Yet, at the same time, we're observing the Festival of Wine (the grape harvest), a festive and joyous occasion!

 Such is life - highs and lows, fast and slow, ups and downs, stops and starts, moving and standing.
 It's all part of the journey of life.